Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 — **Subscribe To Newsletter Function and Form** —

-Subscribe To Newsletter function and form are created so a test is carried out.
+Subscribe To Newsletter function and form are created so a testing is carried out.

 - Create `subscribe_newsletter function` on `app.py` with POST method that takes an input email address and stores it in the database.<br>
   [Subscribe To Newsletter Function](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-subscribe.png) / [Subscribe To Newsletter Form](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/python/test-subscribe-form.png) /